pranav-sreerag/pranav-sreerag.github.io/our-farm.md

-We planted some turmeric, green peas, banana trees, marigold flowers, okra, tomato, pumpkin, and even brinjal.
+We planted some turmeric, some green peas,  five banana trees, a couple of marigold flowers, okra, tomato, pumpkin, and even brinjal.
+Almost every morning I would look forward to spending some time there!